aruba/central-python-workflows/README.md

 > [!NOTE]
 > If you’re looking for Classic Central workflows, please click [here](/Classic-Central/)

-This repository contains Python-based workflows, code samples, and where applicable, Postman collections to help automate and integrate with New Central and HPE GreenLake Platform (GLP) APIs.
+This repository contains Python-based workflows, code samples, and where applicable, Postman collections to help automate and integrate with Central and HPE GreenLake Platform (GLP) APIs.
 It leverages the [pycentral SDK](https://pypi.org/project/pycentral/) to interact with Central’s APIs and extensibility features.

 Each folder represents a self-contained workflow.
 Inside each, you’ll find: